 Impaired driving, which means driving while your ability is affected by alcohol or drugs, is a crime under the Criminal Code of Canada.
 If convicted, you can lose your licence, be fined, or spend time in jail.
-Your vehicle does not even have to be moving; you can be charged if you are impaired behind the wheel, even if you have not started to drive.

 Drinking and driving is a deadly combination.
 One drink can reduce your ability to concentrate and react to things that happen suddenly while you are driving.
 The more alcohol in your blood, the more difficulty you have judging distances and reacting to sudden hazards on the road.
 To make matters worse, your vision may be blurred.

 Consequences for impaired driving are serious and can result in a criminal offence under the Criminal Code of Canada: